mvolkmann/blog/src/zig.md

 The type can be omitted if it can be inferred from the value.

-An initial value is required, but can be set to `undefined`.
+An initial value is required, but can be set to `undefined` as way of stating that a value will be assigned later.
 The compiler does not currently check that the variable is set to another value before it is used.
-This can produce undesirable results or errors, so it's best not to set variables to `undefined`.
+Accessing a variable that is still set to `undefined` produces unexpected results.
 Runtime checks for this may be added in the future.

 The builtin function `@as` performs an explicit type coercion.